akretion/laposte_api/README.md

 The first objective of this code is to provide to applications ZPL files generation?
-The first application in which it is used is OpenERP.
+The first application in which it is used is Odoo / OpenERP.

 #Installation